Dzvezdana/pydata_workshop_september2025/workshop/multi-agent-workflow/assignment_03.md

 Let's tie it all together and explore how the collaboration works in a typical multi-agent interaction:

-Client Submits a Query: "How to get to Mordor?
+1. Client Submits a Query: "How to get to Mordor?
 We all need to help!"
-Orchestrator Receives the Query: The orchestrator (Random, RoundRobin, or LLM-based) receives the query Agent Selection: The orchestrator selects an agent to respond (based on its strategy) Agent Processes the Query: The selected agent generates a response Response Publication: The agent publishes its response to the pub/sub system Orchestrator Evaluates: The orchestrator decides if more agent input is needed Additional Agent Selection: If needed, another agent is selected to contribute Response Aggregation: The contributions are collected into a coherent conversation Client Receives Response: The final response is sent back to the client
+2. The orchestrator (Random, RoundRobin, or LLM-based) receives the query
+3. The orchestrator selects an agent to respond (based on its strategy)
+4. The selected agent generates a response
+5. The agent publishes its response to the pub/sub system
+6. The orchestrator decides if more agent input is needed
+7. If needed, another agent is selected to contribute
+8. The contributions are collected into a coherent conversation
+9. The final response is sent back to the client

 This cycle can continue for multiple iterations until the task is complete or a maximum number of iterations is reached.